tkshnwesper/JMdict-Parser/README.md

 # How to use

-Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the verison of the dictionary file suitable for you.
+Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the version of the dictionary file suitable for you.
 Don't forget to **extract** it.

 Next, clone this repository, `cd` into it and open `index.js`.
 Change the
 ```js